nasa/fprime/docs/getting-started.md

 Given that we have already defined our *Topology* folder in the *GpsApp/Top* line above, we will need to add a placeholder for the Topology of our
 GpsApp, which we will fill later.
 Make the folder *fprime/GpsApp/Top* and add an empty file *mod.mk*.
 We will fill this folder and mod.mk file later, but creating it here enables us to build our component.
-Now our make system should be ready for us to build our new module, and take advantage of the code-generation that is available.
+Now our make system should be ready for us to build our new module and take advantage of the code-generation that is available.

 ## Setting Up Module Make Files and Code